canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 Add size and file growth to your database.
 Make it your weekly file growth.
 Otherwise, change it to 200 or 250MB.

 From SQL Server Management Studio, to change the file autogrowth, go to your database properties and then to Files.
 Click on the three dots in the Autogrowth column.
+And, change the file growth.

 {% include image.html name="FileAutogrowth.png" caption="Files page from Database properties in SQL Server Management Studio" alt="Files page from Database properties in SQL Server Management Studio" width="800px" %}